Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Read case study

-The claims intake dilemma: speed vs. accuracy
+The claims intake dilemma for insurers: speed vs. accuracy

 When it comes to claims processing, commercial insurance companies historically have been forced to choose between speed and accuracy.